cmugpi/cmugpi.github.io/topics/terminal-usage/initial-setup/index.md

 </div>
 </div>

-Once you've chosen a terminal for your operating system, you can set up an optional shortcut to save some typing.
+Once you have chosen a terminal for your operating system, you can set up an optional shortcut to save some typing.

 __NOTE__: We need to make these changes before running any SSH command, or